LIBERTY

 provisions of the tax, and the defendant has not been confronted with any of

 those statutory legal duties.
-He has not been charged with violating a
+He has not been charged with violating a law.

-law.
-There has been no crime averred.
-The terms of a statute control where the incidence of
+terms of a statute control where the incidence of the tax falls.

-the tax falls.
-US v Lohman, 74 F3rd
+US v Lohman, 74 F3rd 863, 866 (8th.

-provision in Chapter 75.
-Chapter 75 details no action that would constitute a
+details no action that would constitute a crime; it merely establishes mental

-crime; it merely establishes mental or physical predilection of the defendant’s
+or physical predilection of the defendant’s actions that authorize a

-actions that authorize a specific statutory punishment
+specific statutory punishment

 A

 citation from Chapter 75 does not identify a “known legal duty.”
-Chapter 75 can be applied to “legal duties”

-and to admissions tax violations.
+admissions tax violations.
 The

 legal duty violated in those cases was clearly not found in §720x, nor does

 §720x present a legal duty for an income tax or for FICA taxes.
-A lawful duty is not averred by citing an allowable

 Do the charges in counts 13 through 27 present a different

 conclusion?
-The indictment, in counts 13
+The indictment,

-through 27, claims the defendant has violated 18 USC #287 relating to “False,
+in counts 13 through 27, claims the defendant has violated 18 USC #287

-Medicare and income taxes are being pursued.
+declarations that FICA, Medicare and income taxes are being pursued.
 Ref.
-Amended Indictment, pages 8

-defendant violated FICA, Medicare and income taxes have no standing in criminal
+Legal conclusions that the defendant violated FICA, Medicare and income

-process; they identify no statutory duty.
+taxes have no standing in criminal process; they identify no statutory duty.

 In addition, without establishing a lawful requirement, the term